awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

-# Cross\-Cluster Search for Amazon Elasticsearch Service<a name="cross-cluster-search"></a>
+# Cross\-cluster search for Amazon Elasticsearch Service<a name="cross-cluster-search"></a>

-Cross\-cluster search for Amazon Elasticsearch Service lets you perform queries and aggregations across multiple connected domains\.
+Cross\-cluster search in Amazon Elasticsearch Service \(Amazon ES\) lets you perform queries and aggregations across multiple connected domains\.
 It often makes more sense to use multiple smaller domains instead of a single large domain, especially when you're running different types of workloads\.

-Workload\-specific domains enable you to:
+Workload\-specific domains enable you to perform the following tasks:
 + Optimize each domain by choosing instance types for specific workloads\.
 + Establish fault\-isolation boundaries across workloads\.
 This means that if one of your workloads fails, the fault is contained within that specific domain and doesn't impact your other workloads\.
 + Scale more easily across domains\.